... Summits on Cotopaxi...

 Physical Training:

-It is vital that your training closely simulates what you will be doing on the mountain.
+It is vital that your training closely simulates what you will be doing on the expedition.
 Traditional gym workouts or general fitness plans aren’t targeted enough.
-Instead you need to emulate long physical days (8hrs +) in the mountains.
+Instead, you need to emulate long physical days (8 hours +) using the same muscle groups that you will use skiing.

 We recommend that you:

-• Start specific mountaineering training at least 3 months in advance
+• Start specific training at least 3 months in advance

 • Train at least 5 days a week for an hour or more

-• A good goal is to be able to comfortably climb 1,500 vertical ft per hour with 6-8kg, 15lbs day pack
+• A good goal is to be able to comfortably hike 1,500 vertical feet per hour with 6-8kg, 15lbs day pack

-• Schedule a few weekends where you can do two or more full days back to back.
-Multi day hikes with good elevation are ideal.
+• Schedule a few weekends when you can do two or more full days back to back.
+Multi-day hikes with good elevation are ideal.

 Mindset:

-Mindset and mental preparation are integral to your success on any peak.
+Mindset and mental preparation are integral to your success on any expedition.

-• To be away from home/work for 3 weeks with long periods of being out of range
+• Be prepared to be away from home/work for 3 weeks with long periods of being out of range

 • Have a desire for rugged adventure travel

-• Be open to receiving and deferring to guidance, support and advice from your guides/expedition leaders (even if you are an experienced mountaineer)
+• Be open to receiving and deferring to guidance, support, and advice from your guides/expedition leaders (even if you are an experienced adventurer)

 • Be comfortable having open conversations with your guides

-• Be able to work well in a team environment by being supportive and respectful of fellow team mates
+• Be able to work well in a team environment.
+Not only by being supportive and respectful of fellow teammates but also by working hard in the interest of the whole team (for instance, carrying equal weights, helping with camp tasks, etc.)

-• Be humble, respectful and considerate even under pressure
+• Be humble, respectful, and considerate under pressure

 Share Expedition

-A Personal Welcome to 'Climbing the Seven Summits' First Ascent' Expedition from Mike Hamill
+A Personal Welcome to 'Climbing the Seven Summits' Last Degree North Pole Ski from Mike Hamill

 Mike Hamill